paulscherrerinstitute/pcaspy/doc/source/installation.rst

 -------------
 On Windows, EPICS libraies are statically builtin.

-On Linux and OS X, you need to follow http://www.aps.anl.gov/epics/base/R3-14/12-docs/README.html.
+On Linux and Mac OS X you need to follow http://www.aps.anl.gov/epics/base/R3-14/12-docs/README.html.
 Here is a short guide,

+- Get the source tarball from http://www.aps.anl.gov/epics/base/R3-14/12.php.
+- Unpack it to a proper path.
+- Set the following environment variables:

+  - EPICS_BASE : the path containing the EPICS base installation.
+  - EPICS_HOST_ARCH :

+    - linux-x86 on 32bit Linux
+    - linux-x86_64 on 64bit Linux.
+    - darwin-x86 on Mac OS X

--
+- Run "make".

 Windows
 -------